act-rules/act-rules.github.io/specs/SC3-1-2-text.md

 Present the selected text to the user.<br/>
 Question: Is L1 the *only* language used in this text?

-*Note that language codes should be presented in human readable form, e.g. using the description from the [http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry language subtag registry].*
+*Note that language codes should be presented in human readable form, e.g. using the description from the [language subtag registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).*

 Help text: If the text contains a phrase or sentence in another language, please answer "no".
 If there are only single words in another language and the rest of the text is in L1, please answer "yes".